How Coronavirus Has Affected UK Immigration

 (c)Attending a visa center to provide biometrics information – without this, the application cannot be decided.

 Points A and B are much less restricted by the pandemic, but still, present more hurdles than they did before lockdown.
 For example, you may not be able to get an appointment to visit your bank to have them certify your statements (as is normally recommended), but will be able to provide alternatives or electronic copies.
 Point C, on the other hand, has been dramatically halted by all UK visa centers – they have cancelled all appointments with no further available slots.
 How will this affect your visa application?
 In a nutshell, it will add to the time it takes to receive a decision.
 You will also need to await confirmation of when appointment slots will be made available so that one can be booked for your visa application.
-Our lawyers and solicitors are able to assist with this or can give you further clarity if you are confused by any part of the process.
+Our lawyers and solicitors are able to assist with this or can give you further clarity if you are confused by any part of the uk immigration help process.

 People that had booked appointments that landed on a date when Covid19 lockdown measures had been introduced have had their appointments canceled.
 They too will need to rebook but should be contacted by the visa center to assist, when more slots are released.

 For people in the UK planning to either apply to remain or are unable to leave the country before their visa expires, do not need to panic.
 If your visa expires between the 24th of January and the 31st of May 2020, The Home Office has announced plans to allow free extensions until the 31st of May 2020.
 This automated system has been introduced to enable compliance with government rules on social distancing whilst protecting you from becoming an illegal overstayer.
 You will need to make sure that this system of automated extensions is either applied again so your visa renews for a further month or so, or you will need to make arrangements to leave/regularize your status before the date has passed.
 Even with such a dramatic change in lifestyle that has impacted almost everyone’s lives, you still need to avoid being classified as an overstayer so you are not later presented with an avoidable battle with the Home Office.
-You will need to either apply for a new visa or inform the Coronavirus Immigration Team that you cannot leave via their website here.
+You will need to either apply for a new visa or inform the Coronavirus Immigration Team that you cannot leave via their website.

 What Are the Benefits of the NHS Staff Scheme?